- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 The Darkice guru

-At the Territorial Phantom opening in NIMK I've met Akos.
+At the Territorial Phantom opening in NIMk I've met Akos.
 We know about each other by the affinity of the GNU GPL audio streaming software we have written, it has been striking to meet him in person.

 Sicurezza e Privacy